ColtonBeery/UART_RX/README.md

 <details>
 	<summary>Part 1 - Transmit</summary>
-For this specific assignment, in part 1 you must implement a UART that takes paralllel input data from the switches and buttons, and produces a serial output on one of the FPGA output pins.
+For this specific assignment, in part 1 you must implement a UART that takes parallel input data from the switches and buttons, and produces a serial output on one of the FPGA output pins.
 In order to do that, you must also create a clock with an appropriate frequency to operate the UART from the on-board oscillator connected to the FPGA.
 The clock frequency should be higher than the data rate to allow for the requirements for part 2 below, most UARTs use a clock that is 16x the data rate.
-Capture the serial output data on the scope or logic analyzer abd confirm the serial output data is correct and that the bit period is 1/9600th second long.
+Capture the serial output data on the scope or logic analyzer and confirm the serial output data is correct and that the bit period is 1/9600th second long.
 	</details>

 <details>